Teruko Mizushima

-Teruko Mizushima (1920-1996) was a Japanese housewife, author, inventor, social commentator, and activist credited with creating the world's first timebank in 1973.
+Teruko Mizushima (1920-1996) was a Japanese housewife, author, inventor, social commentator, and activist credited with creating the world's first time bank in 1973.

 Early life

 Mizushima was born in 1920 in Osaka to a merchant household.
 She performed well in school and was given the opportunity to study overseas in the United States in 1939.
 Her stay was shortened from three years to one due to rising tensions between the US, Japan, and China.
 Mizushima opted to pursue a short-term diploma course in sewing.

 After returning home, she married.
 Her first daughter was born at the outbreak of the Pacific War, and her husband was soon conscripted into the army.

 Mizushima's sewing skills proved invaluable to her family during and after the war.
 While the Japanese population was suffering immense material shortages, Mizushima offered her sewing skills in exchange for fresh vegetables.
 It was during this time that she began to develop her ideas about economics and the relative value of labor.

 In 1950, Mizushima submitted an essay to a newspaper contest as part of a national event titled “Women's Ideas for the Creation of a New Life.”
 Her essay received the Newspaper Companies’ Prize.
 While it has since been lost, the ideas in the essay attracted widespread press attention.

 Mizushima soon became a social commentator, with her views being aired on the radio, in the newspapers, and on television.
 She frequently appeared on the NHK, the country's national broadcaster, and toured the country giving talks about her ideas.